11ty/11ty-website/index.md

 1. [{{ site.name }}]({{ site.url }}){% if site.description %} {{ site.description}}{% endif %}
 {% endif -%}
 {% endfor -%}
+1. …for more examples, see the _Source Code_ links below.
+[Have a suggestion?](https://github.com/11ty/eleventy/issues/new?labels=sample-project)

 ## Sites Built with Eleventy